aromanro/MachineLearning/README.md

 ### Neural networks

 At this point, things are ready for implementing a neural network.
 Without much ado, here is the typical neuron implementation: [Neuron.h](MachineLearning/MachineLearning/Neuron.h).
 Quite simple, it's just a generalized linear model with a single output.
 This implementation is not used anywhere (yet?) in the code, it's there just as an example.
-For the multilayer perceptron I chose to use a single generalized linear model for the whole layer, but about that, later.
+For the multilayer perceptron I chose to use a single generalized linear model for the whole layey.
+Details below.

+#### The multilayer perceptron

+Here it is, the goal I estabilished when I started this project (I might go further in the future, but for now it should do): the [multilayer perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron).
+The implementation starts with [NeuralSublayer](MachineLearning/MachineLearning/NeuralSublayer.h) which adds very little to the generalized linear model from which it is derived (but there is some functionality needed for neural models already added to the generalized linear model implementation).
+The reason I have the 'sublayer' and not directly a layer implementation is that in some cases a layer might need more than one such 'sublayer'.
+It's not yet needed in this project, but it can be the case, for example you might want an output layer with a softmax classification and also some other regression in there, with some other activation function.
+A layer for the multilayer perceptron is implemented in [NeuralLayer.h](MachineLearning/MachineLearning/NeuralLayer.h).
+It's just a decorator (mostly a proxy, actually) for a single 'sublayer' and that's about it.
+The multilayer perceptron is implemented in [NeuralNetwork.h](MachineLearning/MachineLearning/NeuralNetwork.h).
+It contains the last layer and the hidden layers and adds some implementation for prediction, forward/backward step, saving/loading the model, initialization, dropout and so on.

-#### XOR
+##### XOR

+The multilayer perceptron usage is exemplified in [NeuralNetworkTests.cpp](MachineLearning/MachineLearning/NeuralNetworkTests.cpp).
+The `XORNeuralNetworksTests` function exemplifies it for a XOR, a simple but not so trivial example.
+It cannot be solved with a single neuron (unless you use some 'triks' like here: https://arxiv.org/abs/2108.12943 or here: https://arxiv.org/abs/2110.06871v1), you need two layers, a hidden one with two neurons and the output one with a single neuron.
+There is some nasty issue that the problem has local minimums where the neural network can get 'stuck', so I implemented an initializer that initializes the weights to some random values that avoid starting in such position (but it still could get there with a big enough learn rate).
+The `XORNeuralNetworksTests` function repeats the same thing twice: once explicitely, without using the `MultilayerPerceptron` class, but a `LogisticRegression` object for the last layer and a `GeneralizedLinearModel` object for the hidden layer... and once as expected, using a `MultilayerPerceptron` object.
+The reason is that I implemented the first part before having any neural network code implemented yet and I thought it could be helpful to let it there to see how those things can implement a neural network, without having to look into the neural network implementation code.

-#### Iris dataset
+##### Iris dataset

+The multilayer perceptron usage on the Iris dataset is in `IrisNeuralNetworkTest`.
+There isn't much to say about this, it resembles the logistic and softmax tests, but it uses the neural network instead.

-#### EMNIST dataset
+##### EMNIST dataset

+Implementation of the test is in `NeuralNetworkTestsMNIST`.
+The training data can be loaded 'as is' or it can be augmented.
+At first I also added a way to regularize by adding noise to the training images (see the code with `#ifdef ADD_NOISE`) but then I decided to add dropout, this one not only can 'drop' the pixels in the training images, but can also 'drop' outputs from neurons.
+It's also a kind of regularization and can be thought as training multiple neural networks together and averaging them (as in 'ensemble learning') so it can improve results quite a bit.
+I didn't play much with the hyperparameters, I played a little first with a simpler network then I switched to the more complex one that is currently in the code.
+I reached something like 98.9% accuracy on the test set, which is ok for the purpose of this project (details here: https://arxiv.org/abs/1702.05373 and here: https://paperswithcode.com/dataset/emnist).
+I don't think that as it is it can go much better, unless implementing convolutional networks or perhaps training a denoising autoencoder then using the encoder part with at least a softmax added on top to train further... anyway, those are things postponed for later.

 ### Bibliography